John Dalvi: Sino-Indian War and prisoner of war

 Dalvi fought in the Sino-Indian War, and was taken Prisoner of War on 22 October 1962; held captive by the Chinese for seven months, he was repatriated in May 1963.
 Left embittered by the failings of the Indian political and military leadership, he described his return to India as follows: We landed in Dum Dum airport in Calcutta on May 4, 1963.
 We were received cordially, appropriately.
 But the silence there was disquieting.
 I realized later.
 We had to prove we weren't brainwashed by Chinese ideology.
 We had to prove we were still loyal to India.
 My own army maintained a suspicious distance.
 The irony cannot be harsher: this treatment from a country, which for more than a decade had brainwashed itself into holding the Chinese baton wherever it went.

 Subsequent career

 Two months after his repatriation, on 9 July 1963 Dalvi was appointed Commander, Poona Sub-Area.
 He was promoted substantive brigadier on 13 October 1964, with appointment as Commander, Bihar and Orissa Independent Sub-Area on 4 May 1965.
 With the outbreak of war with Pakistan later that year, he was given command of a brigade on 12 September.

 On 29 September 1966, Dalvi was posted to Army HQ as Deputy Director of Staff Duties (DDSD).
 He took voluntary retirement from the Army on 3 March 1967.

-The Himalayan Blunder and later life
+The Himalayan Blunder

 In 1968, Dalvi authored a book about the 1962 war, entitled The Himalayan Blunder: The curtain raiser to the Sino-Indian War of 1962.
 His book directly contradicted that authored by his erstwhile commanding officer, Brij Mohan Kaul.
+The book is critical of Jawaharlal Nehru.

+Brigadier Dalvi served in the Indian Army and gives a first-person account of the war.
+The book was banned by the Indian Government after its publication.

+Later life

 Dalvi died of cancer in October 1974.